NethServer/docs/administrator-manual/en/ha.rst

 Final steps
 -----------

-* Enable the STONITH, commands can be executed on any node:
+* Enable the STONITH (commands can be executed on any node):

 ::

  pcs property set stonith-enabled=true

-* Configure the fence device, commands can be executed on any node.
+* Configure the fence device (commands can be executed on any node).

   Example for libvirt fence, where nodes are virtual machines hosted on the same KVM-enabled host with IP 192.168.1.1: